bseverns/seedBox/tests/native_golden/README.md

    a resonator tail collage, and deterministic Euclid/Burst debug logs.
 The new WAVs (`sampler-grains.wav`, `resonator-tail.wav`) and logs (`euclid-mask.txt`, `burst-cluster.txt`) live beside the original drone so reviewers can audition or diff each engine in isolation.
+The harness now hunts for the repo root by walking up to the nearest `platformio.ini`, so the fixtures land in `<repo>/build/fixtures` even though PlatformIO executes the binary from `.pio/build/*/test`.
 2. `golden::hash_pcm16` handles the PCM renders while a tiny FNV-1a byte helper fingerprints the log files.
 Both mirror `scripts/compute_golden_hashes.py` so the manifest hashes match what the test harness expects.